unbc/puppet-sssd/README.markdown

 ## Usage

 ### Different attribute schema
-This module tries to use defaults that work with the most recent version of Active Directory.
-If you're using something else, you might need to specify your own custom attribute mapping.
-This is defined per-domain.
+Most LDAP servers use standard attribute names defined in rfc2307.
+This includes Windows Server since 2003 R2.
+If your directory uses a non-standard schema for posix accounts, you will need to define a custom attribute mapping.

 ```
+sssd::domain { 'mydomain.local':
+  ...
+  ldap_user_object_class   => 'user',
+  ldap_user_name           => 'sAMAccountName',
+  ldap_user_principal      => 'userPrincipalName',
+  ldap_user_gecos          => 'MSSFU2x-gecos',
+  ldap_user_shell          => 'MSSFU2x-loginShell',
   ldap_user_uid_number     => 'MSSFU2x-uidNumber',
   ldap_user_gid_number     => 'MSSFU2x-gidNumber',
+  ldap_user_home_directory => 'msSFUHomeDirectory',
+}
 ```

 ### Managing sudo access
+This is an optional helper class for defining system groups that are allowed to use sudo.
+If you have more specific needs, you might want to use a real sudo module instead.

 ```
 class { 'sssd::sudo':